Rights and Legal Issues - Involuntary Commitment

 - The proposed treatment is the least intrusive appropriate treatment available under the circumstances.

 The hearing officer will not authorize treatment if the patient shows that, if he possessed capacity, he would have refused the proposed treatment on religious grounds or on the basis of other previously expressed personal convictions or beliefs.
 Also, the hearing officer cannot order electroconvulsive therapy.
-The hearing office will make his decision within three working days of the hearing.
 If the hearing officer approves the treatment, the hospital may not begin treatment until at least one full working day after the decision is announced.
 The hospital may then treat the patient for a period not to exceed sixty days.
 The patient may appeal the decision to Superior Court.

 If the hospital seeks to continue involuntary treatment beyond sixty days, it must first notify family or the public guardian of the potential need for guardianship, and it must undertake the same process that it undertook for the original hearing.